-The Remora can be fitted with an HES Magnetic Tamper Detection board.
+The Remora 3G & Remora2 can be fitted with an HES Magnetic Tamper Detection board.
 This allows the device to wirelessly detect that it has been detached from the asset.

 The HES board works with a magnet that should be firmly glued to the asset.
 The Remora is fitted over the magnet, aligned with the circular recess in the housing.
 The HES board detects the magnetic field.
 If the field is present, tamper is OFF.
 If the field is lost, tamper is ON.

-To check if an HES board is fitted, look underneath the main PCB for a small separate PCB placed over the housing recess and connected by a 3 wire harness.
+If you're unsure whether your unit has a HES board, look underneath the main PCB for a small separate PCB placed over the housing recess and connected by a 3 wire harness.

 - Glue the supplied magnet to the surface of the asset.

-- Place the Remora over the magnet, allowing the magnet to fit into the recess underneath the Remora.
+- Place the device over the magnet, allowing the magnet to fit into the recess underneath.

 - Ensure that the magnet firmly adheres to the surface of the mount point.
-If it is not stuck strongly to the mount point, either magnetically or with the aid of adhesives, it may instead stick to the Remora.
+If it is not stuck strongly to the mount point, either magnetically or with the aid of adhesives, it may instead stick to the device housing.

 - Ensure that it will reliably separate from the Remora during tampering, so that the alarm will be triggered.

 The ‘Tamper Detect’ indicator is mapped to a digital input, and goes high when the magnet is removed.
 The default mapping is to digital input 2.
 This will be setup by default.